theprivacydev/nuance-next/README.md

 * https://qwt6n-5yaaa-aaaao-aaa4a-cai.ic0.app/

-Designed to be deployed on the IC
+Designed to be deployed on the IC Blockchain.